Rhinemann/mage-hack/Core.md

 # Rules

 ## Character Creation

 ### Step 0: Get a character sheet

-You can use this one, this Role template, this Fari template, or create one yourself.
+Todo.

 ### Step 1: Choose Distinctions

 - One for your personality, or motivation;
 - One for your Sleeper life;
 - One for your affiliation with a Group of Magi.
-Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent…;
+> Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent…;

 Each of your distinctions benefits from the Hinder SFX: